p-hlp/CTAGDRC/README.md

 ![alt text](Documentation/compression-curve.png "compression curve")

-The Treshold, Ratio and Knee parameters define the input/output characteristics of the compressor.
+The *Treshold*, *Ratio* and *Knee* parameters define the input/output characteristics of the compressor.

 If we ignore the knee parameter for now, the compressor starts to attenuate the signal according to the ratio once it exceeds the threshold.